BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installation-Of-BG3MM.md

 1. How to set up BG3MM (this guide)
 2. How to install Mods (Pak files): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files
-3. How to install manual/loose file mods (mods that do not come as .pak file but as folders).
+3. How to install manual/loose file mods (mods that do not come as .pak file but as folders): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods

 > *This is a guide meant for Windows steam users and BG3MM.
 However, GOG users can use this guide as well; they just need to find the GOG equivalent of the Steam paths.*
 {.is-info}